-9 These resources may be obligated to report Prohibited Conduct to the Title IX Office, when a student is involved.
+These resources are obligated to report Prohibited Conduct to the Title IX Office, when a student is involved.
 Some of these individuals may also be required to notify the police.
 See pages 6-9 for more information about reporting obligations and information that is required to be reported to law enforcement.